 - Consider a deck of cards, book or other indoor activity

 - Pro tip- bring a waterproof case or even a Ziploc bag for your phone or other water-sensitive devices

 What to Pack for Belize Jungle Tours

-Don’t miss out on all the adventure that mainland tours have to offer.
-Choose from traveler favorites like cave tubing, zip lining, Mayan monuments and hiking.
+Don’t miss out on all the adventures that mainland tours have to offer.
+Choose from traveler favorites like cave tubing, zip-lining, Mayan monuments, and hiking.
 For tips on what to wear for Belize jungle tours, look no further.